 But Asia Pacific and the Middle East kept struggling.

-Economies of developing countries are especially affected because international tourism acts as a transfer of money, mostly from more developed countries.
-Every dollar spent by an international tourist is like foreign investment as it results in US$2.50 in the country’s GDP.
+The economies of developing countries are especially affected because international tourism acts as a transfer of money, mostly from more developed countries.
+Every dollar spent by an international tourist is like a foreign investment as it results in US$2.50 in the country’s GDP.

 Global tourism’s direct gross product rose 19% in 2021 from 2020 to $1.9 trillion, the report said.
 Tourists spent more and stayed longer than in 2020.
 But the tourism industry’s revenue for the year barely surpassed its 2019 levels.